Oh-My/oh-my-webpack/README.md

 ### PostCSS
 Yeah, you heard it right.
 No more SCSS and crying terminals when trying to resolve missing `node-sass` bindings during `npm install`.
 We've included some neat PostCSS plugins though, which should essentially make the transition seamless.

 Oh, and by the way!
 You can add additional PostCSS plugins to your build if you want to do some crazy shit.
-See the `extend` option documented in the options section below.

 ### Tailwind (https://tailwindcss.com/docs)
 In your project root you will find a file called tailwind.config.js.